Djelloul007/WireMock_compatible_mocking_service/README.md

 this unsatisfactory situation.
 therefore it is better to mock the other services using tool like Wiremock.

+# Benefits of using a mock server
+● Reliability
+● Determinism
+● Avoid rate limits and server costs
+● Cover edge cases and error scenarios
+● Speed

 # How it work ?

 - record the responses from the service to mock see http://wiremock.org/docs/running-standalone/